Demographics of Alabama: Ancestry

+Black or African Americans

 Historically, African Americans were brought to Alabama as slaves, in greatest numbers in the cotton-producing plantation region known as the Black Belt.
 This region remains predominantly African American, where many freedmen settled to work at agriculture after the Civil War.

+White or European Americans

 The northern part of the state, originally settled by small farmers with fewer slaves, is predominantly European American.
 The Port of Mobile, founded by the French and subsequently controlled by England, Spain, and the United States, has long had an ethnically diverse population.
 It has long served as an entry point for various groups settling in other parts of the state.
 Those citing "American" ancestry in Alabama are of overwhelmingly English extraction, however most English Americans identify simply as having American ancestry because their ancestors have been in North America for so long, in many cases since the early 1600s.
 Demographers estimate that a minimum of 20–23% of people in Alabama are of predominantly English ancestry and state that the figure is probably much higher.
 In the 1980 census 1,139,976 people in Alabama stated that they were of English ancestry out of a total state population of 2,824,719, making them 41% of the state at the time and the largest ethnic group.
 There are also many more people in Alabama of Scots-Irish origins than are self-reported.
 Many people in Alabama claim Irish ancestry because of the term "Scots-Irish", but most of the time in Alabama this term is used for those with Scottish roots, rather than Irish.
-Alabama is home to the Cherokee, Chickasaw, Choctaw, and Creek Native American tribes.
-Alabama also has a growing Hispanic population.
-Mexicans are the largest Latino ethnic group in Alabama, but the state is also home to Guatemalans, Puerto Ricans, Colombians, Brazilians, Salvadorians, and Panamanians.
-Mexicans, Central Americans, Germans, Koreans and Vietnamese people have just recently have become part of the state's population.